wp-plugins/embed-bible-passages/readme.txt

 Note that only the bcp and through-the-bible options have been tested for this plugin.
 The other options are provided by the ESV Bible Web Service and should also work.

-For more information about these reading plans, please see the ESVBible.org Devotions area (http://www.esvbible.org/search/?q=devotions).
+For more information about these reading plans, please see the ESVBible.org Devotions area (http://www.esvbible.org/ and select Plans menu item).

 The page opens with the plan reading for the current date.
 An optional date picker calendar is available to enable users to choose readings for other dates.